gohugoio/hugo/docs/content/extras/aliases.md

 When aliases are specified, Hugo creates a physical folder structure to match the alias entry, and, an html file specifying the canonical URL for the page, and a redirect target.

-Assuming a baseurl of `mysite.tld`, the contents of the html file will look something like:
+Assuming a baseURL of `mysite.tld`, the contents of the html file will look something like:

 ```html
 <!DOCTYPE html>